wp-plugins/website-forms/readme.txt

 The [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") plugin doesn't require a subscription and therefore doesn't have a trial.

-= Can I use the Wordpress Websie Forms for free? =
+= Can I use the Wordpress Website Forms for free? =

 Yes, you can try it completely free for the first 14 days.